When you have lived long enough on the planet, you have one great thing – the ability to look back.

 You decide what would have happened to their portfolios.

 2. Invest in the Index, and you will be fine: Excellent in theory, but please do not say this in the presence of Prashant Jain, Sukumar, Naren Sankaran….these guys regularly beat the index.
+Sad part is that we have very poorly constructed indices – so every fund manager and every fund house seems to be beating the indices.
+We need better indices soon!!!
+I like the MSCI better than Sensex or the Nifty.

 Does it still make sense to invest in the index in India?
 Yes sure, especially if you do not want to look at the returns, compare it with what is happening, switch, etc. YOU WILL BE BETTER off with the index.
 Here is a caveat – I do not like the index construction, and personally WILL NOT INDEX as long as we are a market cap driven index.
 The best returns that I have got are from shares which CAN NEVER BE in the index – Cummins, Coromandel International, Gillette, many shares in the Tata group, P&G….My advice?
 If you are not directly investing in equities, please index.